 Upon completing a major in Philosophy, students are well-equipped for various outcomes, such as furthering their studies in the discipline, or moving on to other career paths where they can use the critical skills they have developed, such as law.
-The major program in Philosophy consists of a minimum of 36 credit hours in courses chosen in accordance with the following requirements:

-- 3 credit hours from Philosophy 3860-3890 (19th Century Series)
+- 3 credit hours in Philosophy 2010 or 2020;

-- 3 credit hours from Philosophy 3900-3950 (20th-21st Century Series)
+- 3 credit hours in Philosophy 2030;

 Interested in choosing philosophy as your major?

 Students declaring a major in philosophy should contact the Undergraduate Liaison, Shannon Hoff (firstname.lastname@example.org) as soon as they have decided to pursue philosophy.
 In addition to answering questions about programs, the Undergraduate Liaison is available to help students with course planning throughout their programs